William Blum: Journalism

 In his books and online columns, Blum devoted substantial attention to CIA interventions and assassination plots.
 Noam Chomsky has called Blum's book Killing Hope: U.S. Military and CIA Interventions Since World War II, "far and away the best book on the topic."
 Blum supported Ralph Nader's presidential campaigns.
 He circulated a monthly newsletter by email called "The Anti-Empire Report".
 Blum described his life's mission as: "If not ending, at least slowing down the American Empire.
 At least injuring the beast.
 It's causing so much suffering around the world."

 In an interview with C-SPAN in 2006, Blum stated: "Speaking about U.S. foreign policy, which is my specialty, the authors I would most recommend would be Michael Parenti and Noam Chomsky and Edward Herman and Howard Zinn and Alexander Cockburn."
 According to Blum, left-wing publications such as The Nation declined to publish his work because they considered him too much of a fanatic.
+Blum was a member of the International Committee to Defend Slobodan Milosevic, and wrote in Rogue State: A Guide to the World's Only Superpower that the ethnic cleasing of Kosovo Albanians had begun after the NATO bombing of Yugoslavia rather than before it.
+Roger Lippman wrote that this was incorrect because the reporting of massacres and ethnic cleansing of Albanians had begun in a year earlier in 1998.